-The Tri 4 Schools Middleton Kids Triathlon is presented by our friends at Harbor Athletic Club and will be held at the Bauman Aquatic Center.
-Our 2017 race date will be Saturday, August 19th.
+The Tri 4 Schools Middleton Kids Triathlon is presented by our friends at Harbor Athletic Club and is held at the Bauman Aquatic Center.
+Our 2018 race date will be August 18.

 2017 Tri 4 Schools Kids Triathlon Pricing Information

 Remember to enter the name of the school you would like to donate your money to when you register!